 - Execution time per test cycle or per build.

-The clearer your QA data, the easier it is to know where to double down and where to course-correct.
+The clearer your QA data, the easier it is to steer toward the software testing future, doubling down where AI shows real value.

 The role of OwlityAI in the AI-driven future